 This Consumer Confidence Report (CCR) includes all of the required elements under the CCR Guidance and Preparation Manual and is legally sufficient.
-If you would like more information on how the drinking water testing process is conducted or information on any potential meetings in regards to the community drinking water, please contact the Bioenvironmental Engineering Flight at (229) 257-4747.
+Bioenvironmental Engineering and Civil Engineering hold the Drinking Water Working Group (DWWG) or Water Dashboard, biannually to discuss any water related issues.
+If you would like more information on how the drinking water testing process is conducted or information on any potential meetings in regard to the community drinking water, please contact the Bioenvironmental Engineering Flight at (229) 257-4747.